tezos-commons/baseDAO/docs/specification.md

   - It MUST also increase the frozen token balance (`token_id = 1`) of the source address by the amount specified in the parameter.
 -->

 - The administrator can transfer tokens from any address to any address.
+He also can transfer frozen tokens.

 ### **balance_of**